TszKitLo40/vim-go-ide/README.md

       ,T       NERDTreeFind  Display the current file in a directory tree

 # Go-Specific Snippets
 The following Go-specific snippets are included.
-These snippets are only effective while editing Go files, and can be displayed by pressing the \<F9\> key.
-To use a snippet, while in insert mode, type the sequence shown below followed by <Tab>, and a temlate block of code will be inserted:
+These snippets are only in effect while editing Go files, and can be displayed by pressing the \<F9\> key.
+To use a snippet, while in insert mode type the sequence shown below followed by a \<Tab\>, and a snippet of code will be inserted:

          Sequence
     (Follow with <Tab>)       Snippet Inserted